Sign In Forgot Password

 This manual is designed to assist individuals in performing the function of Gabbai during a Torah service at Congregation Beth Emeth.
 This handbook addresses Torah Services held on Shabbat (morning and afternoon), Festivals, Rosh Hashanah, Yom Kippur (morning and afternoon), Hanukkah, and weekdays.

-Floor Gabbai Playbook (Click here to download pdf)
+Floor Gabbai Playbook ("The Beth Emeth Floor Gabbai Bible") Click here to download pdf

 This manual is designed to assist individuals in performing the functions of Floor Gabbai (formerly called Super Gabbai), or service floor leader, during a Torah service at Congregation Beth Emeth.
 This handbook addresses various Torah Services held on Shabbat (morning and afternoon), Festivals, and weekdays.
 By design, it does NOT cover the High Holidays.